eclipse-cdt-cloud/vscode-ui-components/README.md

 # UI Components for Visual Studio Code Extensions

-This is UI component library for WebViews for Visual Studio Code extensions.
+This is a UI component library for developing WebViews in Visual Studio Code extensions.

 ## Project Structure